Infant Classroom

 TEACHERS AS CAREGIVERS

 As teachers of very young children, we are involved in caregiving routines throughout the day.
-We simultaneously perform the roles of teacher and caregiver by developing relationships through daily routines and capitalizing on opportunities to facilitate growth.
+We are teachers and caregivers, spending our days developing relationships through daily routines and capitalizing on opportunities to facilitate growth.
 We place a special importance on learning to trust one another while supporting children to be independent.

 CURRICULUM